Lazio visit summons memories of double Celtic triumph

 Around 10,000 Celtic fans made the trip for what turned out to be a memorable night.

 "We didn't start the game well," Lennon said.
-"We were hesitant and we weren't playing to our levels.
-Immobile - one of the best around Europe - he scored a good goal.
+"We were hesitant and weren't playing to our levels.
+[Ciro] Immobile - one of the best around Europe - he scored a good goal.

 "We scored a fantastic equaliser [through James Forrest].
 From then on, we matched Lazio.
 It was just our night when we got the winner.
-It was a perfectly timed winner."
+It was a perfectly-timed winner."

-Olivier Ntcham scored it, again late in the match, and Lennon feels the outcome was "one of the results of my career as a player or a manager".
+Olivier Ntcham scored it, in the fifth minute of injury-time, and Lennon feels the outcome was "one of the results of my career as a player or a manager".

 So what of the current incarnations of Celtic and Lazio?

-"They've got a very experienced coach [in Maurizio Sarri] and still some players from that era of 2019," Lennon said of Wednesday's visitors.
+"They've got a very experienced coach [in Maurizio Sarri] and still some players from that era of 2019," Lennon added of the Italian outfit.

 "This current Celtic team have got goals in them.
 Put a lot of emphasis on believing that [goalkeeper] Joe [Hart] will have a really good game."